 - 10 kalamata olives, pitted if desired

-- 4 red potatoes quartered or medium-sized russets, cut into chunks or equivalent amount of very small baby potatoes
+- 4 red potatoes quartered or small-sized russets, cut into chunks or equivalent amount of very small baby potatoes

 - Water if needed